Operation Stack: Procedure

 If congestion reaches from Junction 8 to Junction 11 (22.9 mi), traffic for the Port of Dover is diverted to Manston Airfield while traffic for the Channel Tunnel remains on the M20.

 By stacking lorries along the motorway, up to 3,000 additional parking spaces for freight can be created.
-The decision to implement each phase of the programme is taken in conjunction with Kent Police, the Port of Dover and Highways England.
-Local traffic often uses the parallel A20 (the old turnpike road from Maidstone to Folkestone) or the A2 (the historic Roman Road from London to Dover via Canterbury) though neither offers the same capacity as the M20.
+The decision to implement each phase of the programme is taken in conjunction with Kent Police, the Port of Dover, and National Highways.
+Local traffic often uses the parallel A20 (the old turnpike road from Maidstone to Folkestone) or the A2 (the historic Roman Road from London to Dover via Canterbury), though neither offers the same capacity as the M20.

 The road can be closed for days at a time, and as a result Operation Stack has been controversial.

 History

 1988

 Operation Stack was first introduced in February 1988, because of a strike called by the National Union of Seamen in Folkestone Docks, which was then an important ferry terminal, that began on 31 January.
 Though the strike stopped after three days, there was still a tailback and local protests and struggle between Folkestone and Dover.
 The whole of the M20 between Ashford and Folkestone was closed; at the time, the motorway was incomplete between junctions 8 at Leeds Castle and 9 at Ashford.